 The 1970s also gave us the first Nazi zombie film with Shock Waves (1977) featuring a troupe of undead Stormtroopers on a tropical island.
-The Nazi zombie genre produced a number of sporadic variations over the next few years with the cheap likes of Night of the Zombies (1981), Oasis of the Zombies (1981) and Zombie Lake (1981), while Hell Hunters (1987) had Nazi mad scientist George Lazenby creating zombies in the jungle, while a zombie in an S.S. uniform turns up in Devil Story (1986).
+The Nazi zombie genre produced a number of sporadic variations over the next few years with the cheap likes of Night of the Zombies (1981), Oasis of the Zombies (1981) and Zombies’ Lake (1981).
+Hell Hunters (1987) had Nazi mad scientist George Lazenby creating zombies in the jungle, while a zombie in an S.S. uniform turns up in Devil Story (1986).

 The Nazi zombie film saw a revival in the 2000s/10s with the likes of the quite good Outpost (2007) and sequels, the Norwegian splatter comedy Dead Snow (2009) and sequel, War of the Dead (2011) and Bunker of the Dead (2015), which included a zombified Hitler; and Zombie Massacre 2: Reich of the Dead (2015).

 Nazis and The Supernatural

 The first film to combine Nazis with supernatural elements was the vampire film Nightmare in Blood (1977), which gave its vampire a background as a Nazi mad scientist and had the vampire hunter a Jewish concentration camp survivor.
 Soon after came Death Ship (1980) about a ghost ship haunted by Nazi atrocities performed aboard it.